Jack-O-Lanterns 2024

 Here is my Dragon Summoner piece!
 It did make it into the book and I got two free admission tickets out of the deal.
 I’m also offering the coloring page as a free/pay what you want download.

 If you're interested you can download it here!
-I’d love to be tagged in the finished product if you do color it in.
+I’d love see the finished product.
 Have fun!

 JuneToon 2022